PetroHubenya/Students/README.md

 * StudentDAL.cs file is responsible for fetching the data from the database.

-* StudentsContext.cs file is responsible for communication with database by means of Entity Framework.

 ### PresentationLayer.
 This project is connected with Business Logic Layer and Common Layer.
 It is built on ASP.NER Razor Pages.

 The application utilizes local MS SQL Server database.